- Chester County Intermediate Unit

 -

 The following benchmarks are offered to assist parents in identifying a problem in their child's development as early as possible.
 CCIU can help.
 Request a free screening with a professional educator who can evaluate your child's needs.
-Parents with questions or concerns regarding their child's development are urged to complete an online referral form in English (online referral form in Spanish).

 Is your child having trouble?